 Terminologies related to ChatGPT

-In simple words, prompt means a question you want to ask to ChatGPT.
-It is also called search query.
+In simple words, prompt means a question or search query you want to ask to ChatGPT.
 Think like this - you have a very smart machine which can answer anything.
-You can ask it to write an essay, a programming code, or anything else you can think of.
+You can ask it to write an essay, a programming code or anything else you can think of.
 But the machine requires specific instruction from you on what exactly you want them to do.
 Hence it is important that prompt should be clear and specific towards the response you wish

 Tokens are subwords or words.
 See some examples below